Tony Bennett (basketball): 2022–23: 6th ACC season title

-2023–24: Unusual Inconsistency
+2023–24: unusual inconsistency

-UVA was more inconsistent in his final year than in recent memory, but still finished 23–11 with a 13th straight winning (13–7) record in the ACC and a 12–1 record in games decided by less than 10 points.
+UVA was more inconsistent in Bennett's final year than previously, but still finished 23–11 with a 13th straight winning record (13–7) in the ACC and a 12–1 record in games decided by less than 10 points.
 The team also lost ten games by double digits including blowout losses of 20 or more points to Wisconsin, at Memphis, at Notre Dame, at Virginia Tech, at Duke, and in the NCAA First Four to Colorado State.
 In particular, shooting woes from several starters allowed defenses to focus on locking down primary threats like Reece Beekman and Isaac McKneely.
-Player development remained strong, as McKneely took several key steps toward becoming a more complete all-around player in addition to being an excellent catch-and-shoot sharpshooter.
-Beekman was the ACC Defensive Player of the Year, while sophomore Ryan Dunn led the conference in blocked shots.
-Dunn subsequently declared for and was selected in the 1st round of the 2024 NBA draft by the Denver Nuggets, while Beekman signed a two-way contract with the Golden State Warriors.
+McKneely took steps toward becoming a more complete all-around player to pair with his catch-and-shoot sharpshooting.
+Beekman was the ACC Defensive Player of the Year, while sophomore Ryan Dunn led the conference in blocked shots (77) and blocks per game (2.3).
+Dunn subsequently declared for the 2024 NBA draft and was selected in the first round by the Denver Nuggets, while Beekman signed a two-way contract with the Golden State Warriors.